StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/AddSubset.md

 ---
 layout: default
 title: Model.AddSubset
-description: Adds a new subset to the Model, and recalculates the bounds.
+description: [Obsolete] For removal in v0.4.
+Use AddNode or Nodes / Visuals.AddChild instead.
+Adds a new subset to the Model, and recalculates the bounds.
 A default subset name of "subsetX" will be used, where X is the subset's index.
 ---
 # [Model]({{site.url}}/Pages/StereoKit/Model.html).AddSubset